HoneyJarFun/gitbook-downloader/README.md

 ## Note

-This tool is designed for Gitbook-based documentation sites.
+This tool is designed specifically for Gitbook-based documentation sites and optimized for LLM consumption.
 It may not work correctly with other documentation platforms.